Telephone contact – headquarters: Show phone number

 Combining different modes of transport on the same route also limits the ability to track a shipment in real-time.
 The supplier usually only has access to information about the arrival of the container at one of the transshipment hubs, not its precise location.
 Some delivery management options may therefore be limited in this case.

 Other potential disadvantages of intermodal freight transport include the limited ability to carry specific loads (e.g. live animals), the inconvenience of combining packages into a single consignment, and the inability to stagger them for different suppliers.

 The national infrastructure provides a good basis for the development of intermodal freight transport.
 According to the Central Statistical Office, in 2020, cargo transport in Poland amounted to, respectively:

 The infrastructure of rail routes, expressways, as well as land and sea terminals, combined with the convenient location in the heart of Europe and access to the sea and transit rivers, opens up extensive prospects for intermodal carriers.
 Analysts predict continuous and stable growth in this market sphere until at least 2030.

 New companies specialising in transport combining various means of transport are being established on the domestic market.
 Services of the PKP Cargo Group, which realised 43% of all intermodal transports in 2020, are also a significant competition for them.
 Modern delivery options such as ‘door to door’ or ‘just in time’ are becoming a competitive advantage today.

 The role of intermodal freight transport will certainly grow in the coming decades.
 Increased competition in the market will further improve service quality and reduce costs, while innovative technological solutions will facilitate supply chain planning.
-It is not insignificant that ever-growing e-commerce will take on a greener, more responsible nature, while social responsibility will prompt even more representatives of various industries to pay attention to intermodal transport and its sustainable methods of handling cargo in international traffic.
+It is not insignificant that the ever-growing e-commerce market will take on a greener, more responsible nature, while social responsibility will prompt even more representatives of various industries to pay attention to intermodal transport and its sustainable methods of handling cargo in international traffic.